Tgegoski/H19_React_Employee_Directory/README.md

 ## Acceptance Criteria

 Generates a table of random users utilizing the Random User API so that when the user loads the page a table of employees should render.
-The user should be able to sort the able by at least one category and filter users by at least one property.
+The user should be able to sort the table by at least one category and filter users by at least one property.

 ## Demo